-Well, read on as this article will pinpoint what to look for in mixed bed resin and how to buy it at a low price.
+Please read on as this article will pinpoint how to find strong acid and strong base mixed bed resin and how to buy it at a low price.

-It makes sense to use purified water, that is water that has had the minerals removed from it using mixed bed resin in a DI tank, as it does not require you to use a squeegee thus potentially saving you time and making you more money.
+It makes sense to use purified water, that is water that has had the minerals removed from it using mixed bed resin in a DI tank, as it does not require you to use a squeegee thus saving you time and making you more money.

 The dissolved solids are measured using a TDS meter (Total Dissolved Solids) as Parts Per Million or simply ppm.

-You want your ppm reading to be as close as possible to 0 once your tap or source water has passed through your resin.
+You want your ppm reading to be as close as possible to 0 once your tap or source water has passed through your mixed bed resin.

 But here’s the kicker:

 You also need to consider the ppm reading at your tap.
 For example, if your ppm reading at your tap is 100 ppm or less then your di resin (di stands for deionization and is the process involved in removing ions from water to make it pure) will cope with this adequately without getting used up too quickly.

-Once you get above 120ppm you will find your resin will lose its ability to remove ions (charged particles) quickly and so a RO or reverse osmosis unit in front of your mixed bed resin may be needed.
+Once you get above 120ppm you will find your mixed bed resin will lose its ability to remove ions (charged particles) quickly and so a RO or reverse osmosis unit in front of your mixed bed resin may be needed.
 This will reduce the workload on the resin as the reverse osmosis unit will bring the total dissolved solids down before the water passes through the tank of resin.

-How To Keep Thw Quality While Reducing The Cost of Your Resin
+How To Keep Mixed Bed Resin Quality While Reducing Cost

 The higher the grade of mixed bed resin (its ability to remove ions in water), sometimes called di resin, the higher the cost.
 And this can be a big factor in your profit margins as di resin in New Zealand is not cheap.
 This is especially so of the resin that claims to take your water down to 0ppm.
-The average cost of resin in New Zealand is around $15 per litre.
+The cost of mixed bed resin in New Zealand can be around $15 per litre.

 Want to know the best part?